 How can I watch the Berlin Open 2026?

-The broadcaster panel above lists the rightsholder showing the Berlin Open in your country, pin your country in the header to switch the panel.
-Tennis TV (men) and WTA TV (women) carry most non-Slam events worldwide.
+The broadcaster panel above shows where to watch the Berlin Open in your country.
+Use the country picker in the header to switch markets.
+Tennis TV carries most ATP non-Slam events worldwide, and WTA TV carries most WTA non-Slam events.

 How many ranking points does the Berlin Open winner earn?